zhao-shuyang/active_learning/README.md

 ## An imaginary problem for visualization

-The visualization uses an imaginary binary classification problem and randomly generated data points.
-There are 5000 data points belonging to two classes, visualized with green and blue.
+The visualization uses an binary classification problem, with 5000 randomly generated data points.
+The data points belong to two classes, visualized with green and blue.
 The labeling budget is 500.
 In each batch, 100 data points are queried for labels.

 ![Image description](http://zsy.fi/static/active/MFFT/figure_0.png)